Omnimaga

 2. This keypad will work with Axe games and programming and ASM games and programming, right?

 Mostly it should work, but some ASM programs use "undocumented" instructions that work on actual hardware (real TI-83/84 Plus calculators) but not the Nspire's keypad.
-They're sort of like unofficial features of the Z80 processor that TI didn't bother to emulate correctly, so programs like Omnicalc don't work.3.
-If I need to use the 84+ linking stuff, will these items come with the keypad?
+They're sort of like unofficial features of the Z80 processor that TI didn't bother to emulate correctly, so programs like Omnicalc don't work.

 I believe the USB cables you use for linking are included with the Nspire, but I'm not completely sure.